Zielak/cardsGame/docs/server/actionTemplates.md

 }
 ```

-`name` and `description` are esimply just that.
+`name` and `description` are simply just that.

 ## getInteractions

 _With that elements is this action related to?_

-Return an array of `InteractionDefinition` object.
-In each object describe either an entity, of which you want to capture an interaction, or provide a `command` or `event` name.
+Return an array of `InteractionDefinition` objects.
+In each object describe either an entity, of which you want to capture an interaction, or provide a `command` name.
+An entity can be describe by any of its props, matched only strictly.

 ```typescript
 // Interaction with any deck